dortizp/react-keepable/README.md

 2. User can access the main view
 3. User sees a message when no notes are available
 4. User can view a form to create a new note
+5. User can add a new note
+6. User can select a custom color for a new note
 7. User can see notes list

 ## Optional Requirements